 - Lay the foundation upon which you can build a learning team and organization

 Who Can Benefit

-This agile software development training course is designed for anyone who is considering the use of Agile Methods for software development, including:
+This Introduction to Agile training course is designed for anyone who is considering the use of Agile Methods for software development, including:

 - Project Managers